 In addition to the 100+ onboard cab simulators, the Axe-Fx II allows you to store up to 100 "User" IR files onboard.
-Using Axe-Edit, Fractal-Bot, or a 3rd party MIDI librarian, you transmit the IR file in SysEx format to your Axe-Fx, and the sound of that cab becomes available on your unit.
-For step-by-step instructions on loading User Cab IRs, see section 16.15 of the Appendix on p.
-168.
+Using Fractal-Bot or a 3rd party MIDI utility, you transmit the IR file in SysEx format to your Axe-Fx, and the sound of that cab becomes available on your unit.
+For step-by-step instructions on loading User Cab IRs, see section 16.3 of the Appendix on p.
+157.